Tullamore Harriers Quinlan Cup Half Marathon

 • How many water stations will there be?

 There will be 5 water stations along the race route at approximately miles 3, halfway/relay chang-over,8 ,10 & 12 and a refreshment stand at the finish with water, coke and fruit.
 There will also be a number of people patrolling the route on bikes with additional water and words of encouragement!
 In the event of it being a particularly warm day, runners may wish to consider carrying water with them from the start.
 The first water station is at the 3-mile mark and Harriers will not be able to provide water to runners before the race begins.
+We will have a water bottle bin located after each water station and we ask all competitors to us the bins provided when at all possible.

 Please help us to keep the route litter-free by dropping your empty bottles in the bins provided or at the next water station.